Skip to content

 # Tools: create_contact, get_contact, update_contact, list_contacts, search_contacts, delete_contact

-At the third tier, you build a custom MCP server in Python and use Upjack’s entity management alongside your own tools.
+At the third tier, you build a custom MCP server and use Upjack’s entity management alongside your own tools.

 You do not need deep knowledge of these to get started, but they are helpful context: